ivangeevo/btwr-core/## Changelog.md

  - For Baby Zombies spawning.
  - For Knockback restrictions (needing a weapon item to do knockback to entities)

+* Fixed being unable to shear sheep with Diamond Shears.

 + Brought back Wooden & Stone sword recipes.
 + Restored vanilla mining speeds & durability of all tools.